Foundation for the Carolinas: History

-Early History (1958 - 2001)
+Early history (1958–2001)

 1958: The United Community Foundation is created with the mission to accept and distribute charitable gifts, to steward donors’ wishes in perpetuity, and to build a permanent “nest egg” for the broad community needs of Charlotte and Mecklenburg County.

 1978: Foundation opens its own office.
 Gordon Berg, Barbara Hautau, and Judy Kerns leave the United Way to staff the Foundation.

 1993: Under the leadership of several African-American members of the Board, FFTC creates a new African American Community Endowment Fund.

 1995: The Foundation receives the largest single gift in its history – $35 million from the estate of longtime supporter, Lucille Puette Giles.

 1999: William Spencer retires after leading the Foundation for 13 years.
 Michael Marsicano, who served as president/CEO of Charlotte-Mecklenburg’s Arts & Science Council, is chosen to lead the Foundation.

-2001 - Present
+2001–present

 2007: Foundation For The Carolinas makes a large discretionary gift of $2 million to the Carolina Thread Trail, a 15-county greenway network.

 2008: The Foundation launches the Critical Need Response Fund in partnership with the Leon Levine Foundation, the Charlotte Chamber of Commerce, the United Way of Central Carolinas, and Mecklenburg Ministries.
 The fund provides grants designated to shelter, feed and clothe individuals in need.

 2011: The Luski-Gorelick Center for Philanthropy opens as the new headquarters of Foundation For The Carolinas at 220 North Tryon Street.

 2012: The Foundation reaches $1 billion in total assets owned and represented.

 2016: FFTC surpasses the $2 billion mark in charitable assets.

 2016: An FFTC-backed initiative, the North Tryon Vision Plan, is formally adopted by the local Charlotte government.